malt-r/vulkanalia-tutorial/doc/vulkan.md

 Therefore we should specify, which operations are performed by A and B, so that the driver knows, that the changes made by A need to be flushed to main memory and not just stored in the cache.

+## Samplers

+- shaders can read texels directly from images, but this is very uncommon to do
+- usually samplers are used for this (which apply filtering automatically to compute the final texel color retrieved by the shader)
+- samplers also take care of transformations, which define, what happens, if reading texels outside of the image (clamp to edge, repeat, clamp to border, etc.)